themindfulcoder/homebase/content/post/creating-a-desktop-file-in-linux.md

 Over time it became redundant to continually open the terminal to navigate and run the script to use the application.
 Here are the steps I took to enable it to be run from the application launcher.

-First, I wanted the application to be used regardless of which user I was logged in as.
+I wanted the application to be used regardless of which user I was logged in as.
 So I moved it from my `Downloads` folder into `/usr/local/share/`

 ``` bash
 sudo cp -R ~/Downloads/TeamSpeak3/ /usr/local/share/teamspeak/
 ```

-Next I needed to ensure that any user could run the `ts3client_runscript.sh` script now in `/usr/local/share/teamspeak`.
+I needed to ensure that any user could run the `ts3client_runscript.sh` script now in `/usr/local/share/teamspeak`.
 I gave read, write and execute permissions to the entire teamspeak folder.

 ``` bash